gambitproject/jsgte/fileformats/strategic.md

 independently (which may possibly have a different line width, default same as outer rectangle).

+### Fonts

+There should be a standard font *size* that makes single-digit payoffs look nice and balanced (see above pictures).
+A simple remedy to adjust overcrowded cells is to only change the *cell size* but leave the font size alone.

+As *typefaces* I have chosen above, and think it looks good:

+* Helvetica (sans serif) for payoffs
+* Roman (serif) for player names
+* Roman bold italic (alternative: italic) for strategy names.

+Making these at some time choosable is a future feature.

 ## More than two players

+(not complete)

 The strategic form is a table that lists STRATEGIES for each player (rows for player 1, columns for player 2) and the